google/WebFundamentals/src/content/en/fundamentals/native-hardware/recording-audio/index.md

 * Attach it directly to an `<audio>` element so that you can play it
 * Download it to the user's device
-* Upload it to a server by attaching to an XMLHTTPRequest
+* Upload it to a server by attaching to an `XMLHttpRequest`
 * Pass it through the Web Audio API and apply filters on to it

 Whilst this method of getting access to audio data is ubiquitous, it is the